samba-acl/samba-4.8.3/README.md

 5. The plugin will be available at bin/default/modules/vfs/nfs4acl_xattr.so

+6. Place the nfs4acl_xattr.so in modules/vfs/ directory of your Samba.
+You can obtain modules/ directory using

+			<path to your smbd> -b | grep MODULESDIR

 6. While creating the share, use following options

         vfs objects = nfs4acl_xattr